chiseimizuno/PIC10C-PROJECT/README.md

 ## Acknowledgement

-I would like to thank Dr.Salazar for allowing me to freely express my creativity.
+* I would like to thank Dr.Salazar for allowing me to freely express my creativity.
 I had a blast making this game!
-I would like to thank Dr.Virtanen for introducing me to into to programming for the internet Sprites were taken from the computer game [Maplestory](Maplestory.com).
+* I would like to thank Dr.Virtanen for introducing me to into to programming for the internet.
+* Sprites were taken from the computer game [Maplestory](Maplestory.com).
-Most sound effects came from [Zapsplat](Zapsplat.com).
+* Most sound effects came from [Zapsplat](Zapsplat.com).

   ## Author